hashicorp/vagrant/website/docs/source/v2/vmware/configuration.html.md

 The most common keys people look for are setting memory, CPUs, and enabling time syncronization.

-The example below sets both:
+The example below sets all three:

 ```ruby
 config.vm.provider "vmware_fusion" do |v|